flashnuke/BinanceExtensionCPP/README.md

 # Lined up
 * constexpr for endpoints + api base after the release of c++20 (constexpr support for std::string)
-* Support for Vanilla Options
+* Support for Vanilla Options (Currently only REST methods are supported.
+Websocket streams are not)

 **Latest `Version` update: `2020-17-03` (Binance API Changelogs have been implemented up to this date)**